William H. Press: Career

+Research

 In the field of general relativity, Press is best known for his work with Saul Teukolsky, establishing the dynamic stability of rotating black holes.
 In astrophysics, Press is best known for his discovery, with Paul Schechter, of the Press–Schechter formalism, which predicts the distribution of masses of galaxies in the Universe; and for his work with Adam Riess and Robert Kirshner on the calibration of distant supernovas as "standard candles".
 This latter work enabled the discovery of the accelerating universe by Riess, Brian Schmidt, and Saul Perlmutter, for which they received the 2011 Nobel Prize in Physics.

 Notably, with the 2017 Nobel award to Kip Thorne, Press joined the list of hapless individuals whose student and doctoral advisor have both won Nobels, but they haven't, a list that comprises Alfred Sturtevant, Gilbert N. Lewis, J. Robert Oppenheimer, Edward Teller, Victor Weisskopf, Charles Lauritsen, E.B.
 Wilson, Richard A. Muller, Sam Treiman, Sidney Coleman and a few others.

 With Freeman Dyson, Press discovered and named the zero-determinant strategies for the Prisoner's Dilemma and other games.

+Publications

-Press is a co-author of the successful Numerical Recipes series of books on scientific computing.
+Press is a co-author of the successful textbook Numerical Recipes (three editions, as of 2019 more than 400,000 copies in print) on scientific computing.